paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Application to vibronic nanoaggregates

 Then, under the aforementioned assumptions, the dipole operator $\mu$ acting on the initial state creates an equal superposition of Franck--Condon excitations at each chromophoric site in the aggregate:

+where $N$ is the number of sites.
 Conversely, $\mu$ acting on any single-exciton state projects the excitonic part of the state back to $\ket{\Omega_\text{exc}}$ while preserving all of its vibrational degrees of freedom.
 Therefore, we can use \mname{} to compute $\expval{\mu(t) \mu(0)}$ by evolving the state $\ket{\psi}$ up to time $t$ and then computing the overlap of its vibrational state with $\ket{\Omega_\text{vib}}$.
 Taking the Fourier transform of the result then provides us with the typical frequency-domain linear absorption spectrum.

 To avoid artifacts in the Fourier-transformed spectra arising from the hard signal cutoff at the final time of the calculation, the computed signal $\expval{\mu(t) \mu(0)}$ is damped by an exponential function $e^{-t / \tau}$ prior to Fourier-transforming.
 This procedure can be interpreted as an application of the quantum-jump method as described in App.~\ref{app:jumps}.
 The lifetime $\tau$ is chosen to be as long as possible while still removing ringing artifacts, but, to allow for fair comparisons between different systems, it is chosen to be identical for all results shown in this section.
 The computed signal of J-aggregates decays much more slowly than that of the H-aggregates and is therefore the limiting factor (see also Fig.~\ref{fig:rt_signal_4} in App.~\ref{app:convergence}), necessitating the use of a rather short $\tau = \SI{80}{\fs}$, corresponding to lifetime-broadening with a full-width at half-maximum of $\SI{133}{\per\cm}$ or $0.115 \omega_0$ in the spectra.